sergey-sonkin/Spotify-Sound-Guide/README.md

 - Transforming song features, dealing with duplicates and missing data, etc
 - Defining metric for recommend ability of a song
 - Suggesting songs by recommendability, prompting user for whether they enjoyed a song
+- Cross referencing GeniusAPI for song lyrics for theme extraction with ChatGPT and embedding with BERT

 In progress:
-- Cross referencing GeniusAPI for song lyrics for semantic analysis with BERT as feature
+- A local PostGreSQL database to avoid duplicate lookups so we can scale userbase
+- Rewrite from .ipynb to .py modules

+In the future:
 - Compelling seaborn visualizations to contextualize recommendations within discography

-In the future:
 - A web-based frontend in Flask
-- A local PostGreSQL database to avoid duplicate lookups so we can scale userbase